She Made History as NASCAR's 1st Black Woman on Pit Crew—Then She Met Her Idol

 On getting into motorsports

-I didn’t know anything about NASCAR.
-I’m sitting here looking like, people really enjoy driving in circles, like, for a living, and they’re going too fast ...
+I didn't know anything about NASCAR.
+I'm sitting here looking like, people really enjoy driving in circles, like, for a living, and they're going too fast. ...
 So I walked in the gym.
 I saw all these guys, these big football players.
-But I was the only girl that tried out, and I could feel people, like, saying how women really don’t make it in this sport.
+But I was the only girl that tried out, and I could feel people, like, saying how women really don't make it in this sport.
 And I was like, Dude, why are you telling me this?
-Cuz that’s not gonna stop me from performing the way that I do, you know?
+Cuz that's not gonna stop me from performing the way that I do, you know?

 On haters